 How Mental Health Affects Academic Performances

-In order to pass their exams and follow the coursework, college students need to be healthy, both mentally and physically.
+In order to pass their exams, learn foreign languages, and follow the coursework, college students need to be healthy, both mentally and physically.
 Yet, a range of factors affects their wellbeing in a negative way.
 Above all, stress and traumatic events are the biggest causes of health problems in college students.
 A wide spectrum of neurological, cognitive, and behavioral consequences can appear as a result of being exposed to too much stress.

 For that reason, it is imperative that authorities look for ways to reduce levels of stress and depression in college students in the United States.
 Of course, it will take a lot of effort to create a climate that allows students to maximize their potential and not harm their wellbeing at the same time.
 The current situation and the excessive academic demands often result in burnout, which then leads to stress and anxiety.

 It goes without saying that mental health problems prevent college students from attending classes or from studying altogether.
 After all, the range of psychological problems faced by students includes severe conditions, such as bipolar disorder or schizophrenia.
-Moreover, a considerable number of young people in universities see suicide as a way out.
+Moreover, a considerable number of young people in universities see online learning platforms as a way to study from the comfort of their homes.

 Even if their actions are not as drastic as choosing to take their own life, students who suffer from mental health disorders are facing a myriad of problems when going to college.
 For example, many of the common syndromes result in a lack of sleep or concentration.
 Needless to say, students who are not well-rested are less likely to complete their tasks and study for the exams.